adobecom/milo/libs/utils/lana.md

         * The client ID to identify the which product team the error belongs to.
     * `debug` - boolean: Defaults to `false`
         * When `true`, will `console.warn` all errors from `lana.log`
-    * `endpoint` - string: AdobeIO API endpoint for LANA to send messages to.
+    * `endpoint` - string: Prod AdobeIO API endpoint for LANA to send messages to.
+    * `endpointStage` - string: Stage AdobeIO API endpoint for LANA to send messages to.
     * `errorType` - string: Defaults to `e`
         * `e` for EXPLICIT errors (developer chose to log this error)
         * `i` for IMPLICIT errors (uncaught errors are logged automatically)
-    * `sampleRate` - int: Defaults to `1`
+    * `sampleRate` - number: Defaults to `1`
-        * An int from `1` to `100`, equivalent to the frequency % of how often the error should be logged to the server.
+        * An number from `0` to `100`, equivalent to the frequency % of how often the error should be logged to the server.
         * `1` meaning log 1% of the errors to the server
         * `100` meaning every error will be logged
+        * `0.01` meaning 0.01% of the errors will be logged
+    * `implicitSampleRate` - number: Defaults to 1
+        * same as `sampleRate`
+    * `useProd` - bool: Defaults to `true`
+        * Toggle between prod and stage endpoints
 ## Helper Functions

 `window.lana.setClientId(clientId)`: sets the client ID for the current page.